 Operating results are reported on a 52-week fiscal year calendar, with a 53-week year occurring every fifth or sixth year.
 Our fiscal year ends on the last Sunday of each calendar year.
-Fiscal years 2022, 2021, and 2020 were a 52-week year.
-The first three quarters of our fiscal year consist of 13 weeks and our fourth quarter consists of 13 weeks for 52-week fiscal years and 14 weeks for 53-week fiscal years.
+Fiscal year 2023 consists of 53 weeks and fiscal years 2022 and 2021 were 52-week fiscal years.
+The first three quarters of our fiscal year consist of 13 weeks and our fourth quarter consists of 14 weeks for a 53-week fiscal year and 13 weeks for a 52-week fiscal year.